 “Many of the interview questions are similar to those asked in a standard temple recommend interview and are included to help priesthood leaders determine whether a prospective missionary is worthy to serve.
 However, missionary service is far more physically, emotionally, and mentally demanding than is temple attendance.
 The additional questions help gauge the prospective missionary’s physical, mental, and emotional preparedness to serve.”

 Another very interesting aspect of these questions is how they dive into the mental health issues of attention deficit hyperactivity disorder (ADHD), anxiety, depression, obsessive compulsive disorder (OCD), and autism spectrum disorder, including Asperger’s Syndrome.
-I have a son who is high functioning autistic (Asperger’s), so my wife and I are very interested in the Church’s stance regarding his possibility of serving a full-time mission some day.
-Will the Church let him go on a regular full-time mission while he is actively taking medication for his condition?
-Will the Church require him to do a Church Service Mission because of his condition?
-I wish there were more answers, but unfortunately, while the topic is brought up in the questions, the supplemental material gave few answers regarding what youth, parents, or priesthood leaders are to do about someone who has these conditions and functions well with the aid of prescription medications.
+One of my sons has mental health issues along these lines, so my wife and I are very interested in the Church’s stance regarding his possibility of serving a full-time mission some day.
+Will the Church let him go on a regular full-time mission while he is actively taking medication for his condition or will they require him to do a Church Service Mission?
+I wish there were more answers, but unfortunately, while the topic is brought up in the list of questions, the supplemental material gave few answers regarding what youth, parents, or priesthood leaders are to do about someone who has these conditions and functions well with the aid of prescription medications.
 Perhaps the Church’s policy is to handle those on a case by case basis and that’s why they don’t specify further.

 But enough of my commentary and analysis.
 Here are the questions: